AmigaPorts/ACE/docs/installing/compiler.md

 # Compiler setup

+## Bebbo's toolchain

 Currently, only VBCC and Bebbo's GCC are supported.
 The best source for both is Bebbo's [amiga-gcc](https://github.com/bebbo/amiga-gcc) repository.
 Its build system tends to be occasionally broken, so if you can't build it by following his instructions, don't be shy and drop him an issue. ;)

-If you're on windows, you may want to create a shortcut which launches `cmd` with cygwin & compiler paths in PATH:
+If you're on Windows, you'll need Cygwin.
+You may want to create a shortcut which launches `cmd` with cygwin & compiler paths in PATH:

 `C:\WINDOWS\system32\cmd.exe /c "SET PATH=path/to/bebbo/bin;path/to/cygwin/bin;%PATH%&& set PREFIX=/cygdrive/path/to/bebbo&& START cmd.exe"`

+Where `path/to/bebbo` is a path to destination where Bebbo's compiler is installed.
+On Cygwin, path `X:/dir1/dir2/file` gets changed to `/cygdrive/x/dir1/dir2/file` so be sure to setup `PREFIX` in proper way.
+Before building ACE or Bebbo's compiler, enter `sh` or `bash` or you will experience strange errors.

-It also sets prefix so that you may (re)build compiler with it easily.
-Be sure there are no spaces before `&&` or Cygwin's `rm -rf` may get an empty arg.
+Be sure there are no spaces before `&&` or one of `rm -rf` may get an empty arg and destroy your HDD. :)

 ## Prebuilt VBCC for Windows